Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 on Line 7, set the string parameter

-to the application's input file (by default, it isinput.dat
+APP_INFILEto the application's input file (by default, it isinput.dat), -

 on Line 8, set the string parameter

-to the application's output file (by default, it isoutput.dat
+APP_OUTFILEto the application's output file (by default, it isoutput.dat), and -

 on Line 10, set the integer parameter